 There are several important aspects to this independence: project management, project use by end users, and project code availability.

 Apache projects must be managed independently, and PMCs must ensure that they are acting in the best interests of the project as a whole.
-Note that it is similarly important that the PMC clearly show this independence within their project community.
-The perception of existing and new participants within the community that the PMC is run independently and without favoring any specific third parties over others is important, to allow new contributors to feel comfortable both joining the community and contributing their work.
-A community that obviously favors one specific vendor in some exclusive way will often discourage new contributors from competing vendors, which is an issue for the long term health of the project.
+It is similarly important that the PMC clearly show this independence within their project community.
+The perception that the PMC is run independently and without favoring any specific third parties over others is important to help new contributors feel comfortable both joining the community and contributing their work.
+A community that obviously favors one specific vendor in some exclusive way will often discourage new contributors from competing vendors, and this would be an issue for the long-term health of the project.

-Extending this idea, users of Apache software should be able to find our software, learn how to use it, and actually apply it to all its common use cases solely by going to the Apache project’s own website.
-Apache projects should provide sufficient documentation, install features, basic user help (through mailing lists) and services for the common use cases to the user, without them having to rely on third parties.
-It is important that our users can both make use of our software freely – both in terms of not having to pay for the software, as well as not having to worry about IP claims or other more restrictive licenses on either the software or the configurations or other common materials required to actually use the software.
+Extending this idea, users of Apache software should be able to find our software, learn how to use it, and apply it to all its common use cases solely by going to the Apache project’s own website.
+Apache projects should provide sufficient documentation, install features, basic user help (through mailing lists) and services for the common use cases, without users having to rely on third parties.
+It is important that our users can both make use of our software freely – both in terms of not having to pay for the software - and not have to worry about IP claims or other more restrictive licenses on the software, the configurations, or other common materials required to actually use the software.

-Similar to the requirement that users can use Apache projects independently; so should users understand that when they download and use an Apache product that it is from Apache and not from nor related to any third party.
-That is, the user experience when using an Apache project in it's common use cases should clearly show the Apache project branding in the UI or in whatever other ways users would normally interact with the product.
+Similar to the requirement that users can use Apache projects independently, users should understand that, when they download and use an Apache product, it is from Apache and not from nor related to any third party.
+That is, the user experience when using an Apache project in its common use cases should clearly show the Apache project branding in the UI or in whatever other ways users would normally interact with the product.

 The ASF’s mission is to produce software for the public good.
 All Apache software is always available for free, and solely under the Apache License.
-While our projects manage the technical implementation of their individual software products independently, Apache software is released from the ASF, and is always meant to serve the public good.
+While our projects manage the technical implementation of their individual software products independently, the ASF releases all Apache software, always intending to serve the public good.

 We’re happy to have third parties, including for-profit corporations, take our software and use it for their own purposes – even when in some cases it may technically compete with Apache software.
-However it is important in these cases to ensure that the brand and reputation of the Apache project is not misused by third parties for their own purposes.
+However it is important in these cases to ensure that the third party not misuse the brand and reputation of the Apache project for its own purposes.
 It is important for the longevity and community health of our projects that they get the appropriate credit for producing our freely available software.